 Dermatologists globally agree that wearing a broad brim sun hat and sun protective clothing is the best way to prevent sun (UV) exposure and sunscreen (whilst effective) should be considered a last resort to protect your skin from the sun.

-We have received positive feedback from customers who suffer with Lupus who have found our Sensitive fabric not only provides excellent sun protection but it also regulates skin temperature in warm, sunny conditions and limits skin irritation which may occur with other synthetic fabrics.
+We have received positive feedback from customers who suffer from Lupus who have found our Sensitive fabric not only provides excellent sun protection but it also regulates skin temperature in warm, sunny conditions and limits skin irritation which may occur with other synthetic fabrics.

 Please don’t hesitate to contact us for further assistance at email@example.com